HauptJ/Ansible-Docker/README.md

 You can load your Ansible `hosts` inventory file by placing it in the `HOSTS` directory.
 You can load your `group_vars` inventory files by placing them in the `GROUP_VARS` directory.
 You can load your `host_vars` inventory files by placing them in the `HOST_VARS` directory.
+You can load your OpenStack account `clouds.yaml` and OpenStack account secrets file `secure.yaml` by placing them in the `OPENSTACK` directory.
+Information about configuring the OpenStack CLI